 Welcome to the Special Art Collection that lines the halls of Greater Latrobe Senior High School.
 We invite you to schedule a tour and see the collection.
-Art tours are often a highlight for class reunions.To learn more please watch our newly produced film and read about the history below."Mimi" by Ottmar F. Von Fuehrer acquired in 1944
+Art tours are often a highlight for class reunions.Click the link below to watch the Art Trust's 14 minute film."Mimi" by Ottmar F. Von Fuehrer acquired in 1944

 One of the Greater Latrobe School District’s treasures is a unique art collection featuring over 200 paintings; it is the largest one in theUnited States that is entirely student-selected and, for the most part, student purchased.
 The Art Collection began in the Great Depression under the leadership of two extraordinary teachers: Mary Martha Himler and James R. Beatty.

 Since 1936, the Special Art Collection has been a pioneering program for students of the Greater Latrobe School District and the citizens of the Latrobe area.

 The GLSD Art Conservation Trust, founded in 1991, oversees the art collection and raises funds for its conservation, maintenance, and special projects.
 The Art Conservation Trust is a volunteer, broad-based community committee composed of community leaders, school district administrators, and staff and faculty representatives.